R3Conclave/conclave-core-sdk/docs/docs/index.md

 ## Release notes

+### Beta 3

+1. :jigsaw: **New feature!** New mock API for unit testing enclaves and for easy debugging between the host and enclave.
+   Add `conclave-testing` as a `testImplementation` dependency to your project.

 ### Beta 2

 1. :jigsaw: **New feature!** Build enclaves on Windows without any special emulators, virtual machines or other setup.